golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/golem-wallet-backup.md

 ## Password-protected keystore

-Better yet, create a password-encrypted keystore.
+Better yet, create a password encrypted keystore.
 Yagna service allows it and it fundamentally improves the security of the funds kept in that exported wallet.

 ### Verify the currently used key